ruiping-fang/cse15l-lab-reports/week7/Lab4_Vim.md

 ![unit test output](./part7_vim.png)

 - Keys pressed: Type command `vim ListExamples.java` and press `<enter>.` In this step, I use `vim` so that I can make editions of the content in the `ListExamples.java` file.
-After running that command, it shows us the content inside ListExamples.java in normal mode below:
+After running that command, it shows us the content inside ListExamples.java below:

 ![unit test output](./part7_code.png)

-- Keys pressed: first move my cursor below, then press `i`, `<enter>`, then press `delete`. then press `1` for insert 1 after deletes the the wrong index2 , type `<esc>`, press `:wq`

 ![unit test output](./cursor.png)

+- Keys pressed: first I click my cursor at line8 after `index1` in the screenshot above , then press `i`, `<enter>`, then press `delete`. then press number `1` for insert 1 after deletes the the wrong number in `index2`, which is 2 .
+Then type `<esc>`, press `:wq` to save my change.

   Since we already know that the error in the code is just that `index1` is used instead of `index2` in the final loop in merge.
-By moving my cursor to the place where cause the error,so we don't need to move our cursor but press `delete` , in this case we can then press `i` and `<enter> ` for insertion. press `1` for insert 1 after deletes the the wrong index`2`.
+By clicking my cursor at line8 to the place where cause the error,so we don't need to move our cursor, in this case we can then press `i`, then press `delete` , and `<enter> ` for insertion. press `1` for insert 1 after deletes the the wrong index`2`.

 ## Step 8: Run the tests, demonstrating that they now succeed